MAHINERANGI WIND FARM

 Next Steps

-We have achieved Fast-track approval to develop Puke Kapo Hau Wind Farm, stage 2 of our Mahinerangi Wind Farm project.
+We achieved Fast-track approval to develop Puke Kapo Hau Wind Farm, Stage 2 of our Mahinerangi Wind Farm project in April 2026.

-Puke Kapo Hau will comprises up to 44 turbines, installed capacity of up to 190MW and an annual generation of about 550GWh, enough to power the equivalent of about 78,000 average homes every year*.
-The full wind farm site covers about 1700ha on the eastern foothills of Lammermoor Range, about 5km north of Lake Mahinerangi and 50km west of Dunedin.
+Puke Kapo Hau (Stage 2) will comprises 40 turbines, installed capacity of 192MW and an annual generation of about 535GWh, enough to power the equivalent of about 76,000 average homes every year*.

 *based on NZ average household electricity consumption of 7,000 kWh per annum.